Wysocki CreativeZack Wysocki · The Full Story

 His name was Mike Kittredge Jr. His father was Mike Kittredge — founder of Yankee Candle, one of the most successful consumer brands in New England history.
 We met in a marketing class at UMass Amherst, and somewhere between lectures on positioning and consumer behavior, we started talking about what we could build.

-What we built was Kringle Candle — launched in my hometown of Bernardston, Massachusetts — alongside The Farm Table restaurant.
+What we built was Kringle Candle — launched in Bernardston, Massachusetts — alongside The Farm Table restaurant.
 Two brands, one small town, and the kind of ambition that only makes sense when you're young enough to not fully understand the odds.
+I was VP.
+I was also all-in.

 Bernardston, Massachusetts